-So with ‘Signals,’ Rush had an entire new audience — one who expected not only instrumental prowess but also hummable hooks.
-On that front, ‘Signals’ delivered enormously, even if the album pales a tad compared to the top-to-bottom masterpiece that precedes it.
-The album landed at No. 10 on the Album charts, and with the bouncy ‘New World Man,’ they had their first major single smash in the U.S.
+So with Signals, Rush had an entire new audience, one that expected not only instrumental prowess but also hummable hooks.
+On that front, Signals delivered enormously, even if the album pales compared to the top-to-bottom masterpiece that preceded it.
+The album landed at No. 10, and with the bouncy “New World Man,” they had their first major single smash in the U.S.

 Only one year had passed since Moving Pictures, but in that time Rush had dug even deeper into New Wave textures.
 Signals is a bright, direct album full of sharp, clean angles and shimmering surfaces.
 Where Moving Pictures felt perfectly tailored for stadiums, Signals was a little spacier and more atmospheric, with Alex Lifeson utilizing more guitar reverb and Neil Peart embracing a more textured and less bombastic drum style than he had in the past.

 The switch was intentional.
 In Steve Gett’s 1985 Rush biography Success Under Pressure, Lifeson states, “Moving Pictures, for instance, was a very lush, full-sounding LP, where the guitars were double, triple, even quadruple tracked.
 But with Signals, we wanted to get a more angular sound, where everything had its place and there was a little more perspective to all the instruments.
 The focus was not so much on the guitar being ‘here’ and the drums being ‘there’ — it was a little more spread out in different percentages.
 So that took a bit of experimenting, which in turn meant more time in the studio.”